GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

 the unilluminated areas are located and ignore them when the distortion correction is calculated (along with the wavelength solution).
 That information is measured during the creation of the flat field and stored in the processed flat.
-Right now, the association rules do not automatically associate flats to arcs, therefore we need to specify the processed flat on the command line.
 Using the flat is optional but it is recommended.
+In any case, if a matching flat exists, it will be picked up automatically by the calibration manager.

 .. code-block:: python